null

 When chocolate is made, the skin is removed (winnowed) from the beans.
 These beans resulting from the process of winnowing are called the cocoa nibs.

 It is in these cocoa nibs that the caffeine found in chocolate resides.
+For those wondering, 'does chocolate have caffeine,' the answer is yes, and it is primarily located in the cocoa nibs.
 The nibs are ground in making chocolate and the more concentration of ground nibs (darker chocolate), the more caffeine it will contain.

-A moderate amount of caffeine is present in dark chocolate which is not as much as what is present in coffee or tea.
-In milk chocolate, however caffeine is found only in traces.
+Caffeine in cocoa vs coffee, A moderate amount of caffeine is present in cocoa or dark chocolate which is not as much as what is present in coffee or tea.
+However milk chocolate has caffeine only in traces.

 Another cousin of caffeine mainly found in cocoa nibs is Theobromine, previously known as xantheose.
 Both theobromine and caffeine share remarkable similarities in their composition structure and this probably explains why they both work in similar ways.

 Both caffeine and theobromine are extremely useful as vasodilators, meaning they are beneficial in providing asthmatic improvement in breathing by widening the blood vessels in the lungs.
-However similar they may be, theobromine does not have the similar strong effects that caffeine does on people.
+However similar they may be, theobromine does not have the similar strong effects that caffeine content of chocolate does on people.

 Chocolate is evolving, and this evolution is bringing forth numerous health benefit which were previously unknown.
 According to research carried out by The Telegraph, eating dark chocolate provides the following health benefits: